Editorial guide

 Section 2

-For "What beginner AI suggestions can add to a face yoga workflow", the most useful answer is the one someone can repeat tomorrow.
-During a beginner routine that needs one clear focus area, not another exercise list, "What beginner AI suggestions can add to a face yoga workflow" has one practical test: whether anything changes in behavior.
-A useful answer for "What beginner AI suggestions can add to a face yoga workflow" helps the reader set a comfort boundary before trying a new movement before it asks for an install.
-Try the smallest version first for "What beginner AI suggestions can add to a face yoga workflow": choose.
+For "Workflow value: beginner AI suggestions", the most useful answer is the one someone can repeat tomorrow.
+During a beginner routine that needs one clear focus area, not another exercise list, "Workflow value: beginner AI suggestions" has one practical test: whether anything changes in behavior.
+A useful answer for "Workflow value: beginner AI suggestions" helps the reader set a comfort boundary before trying a new movement before it asks for an install.
+Try the smallest version first for "Workflow value: beginner AI suggestions": choose one focus area and keep the session under five minutes.
+Then ask whether optional photo check-ins would reduce friction for "Workflow value: beginner AI.

 Section 3